AckerlyXu/heima/articles/documentdb/documentdb-social-media-apps.md

 ---
-title: DocumentDB design pattern: Social media apps | Azure
+title: 'DocumentDB design pattern: Social media apps | Azure'
 description: Learn about a design pattern for Social Networks by leveraging the storage flexibility of DocumentDB and other Azure services.
 keywords: social media apps
 services: documentdb